Ask yourself, what’s between you and feeling happy and calm?

 In fact, it can be a good thing.
 Stress helps us overcome obstacles.
-Some people work well under pressure and are motivated by a challenge.
+Some people work well under pressure — they are motivated by a challenge.

 Positive stress (in small doses) can motivate you.
-It can focus your energy and enhance your ability to thrive in whatever environment you are in.
+It can focus your energy and enhance your ability to thrive in whatever your environment.